MichaelCurrin/instant-website/README.md

 # Instant website
-> Create a webpage with custom text and images instantly - just change the URL query parameters.
+> Manifest a business idea as a simple webpage - using custom text and images supplieds in a URL and no coding.

-A usecase for this is creating a website for a fictional business when brainstorming crazy ideas with friends or colleagues.
+Great for prototyping how a real or fictional business webpage could look like, within the framework of a one-page landing page template.

 **(work in progress)**